 According to Zendesk’s 2020 Customer Experience Trends Report, customer service is the biggest factor that determines a consumer’s loyalty to a brand.
 Conversely, poor customer service can cost you customers and negatively impact your reputation.
 Support teams must be able to deliver superior support whenever, wherever, and however their customers expect it.

 Forty-nine percent of customers say being able to resolve their issue quickly is the most important aspect of a good customer service experience.
-With a CRM, support agents can easily access the historical customer information they need to resolve a ticket quickly.
+With CRM tools, support agents can easily access the historical customer information they need to resolve a ticket quickly.

 Fifty-seven percent of customers expect to have a choice of channels when reaching out to customer support.
-CRMs allow support agents to not only provide omnichannel support but also manage those conversations in a single, unified view.
+CRM features allow support agents to not only provide omnichannel support but also manage those conversations in a single, unified view.

-With a CRM, your agents have the data and resources they need to resolve a customer’s issues quickly and effortlessly.
+With the right CRM, your agents have the customer information and resources they need to resolve a customer’s issues quickly and effortlessly.
 This allows for a stress-free and efficient experience for both the customer and the support agent.

 5. Drive upsells